 at Etone College

 Etone College is committed to promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 We fully recognise our responsibilities for safeguarding and child protection.
 Our policy and procedures apply to all staff, governors and those visiting the school.
-We aim:

 The designated senior leader for Safeguarding at Etone College is Mrs R Price (DSL).